The Rising Festival ‘Evoke a Journey of Change’ – Celebrating International Women’s Day

 Festival will include:

-Offering as much goodness and value as we can squeeze in, tickets include:
+Offering as much goodness as we can squeeze in, tickets include:

 - Opportunity to network and meet with other fabulous women

-- Workshops – pick and choose what you want to attend
+- All workshops included – pick and choose what you want to attend

 - Join in the discussion and attend ‘Open Conversations’